Criminal Law Society (CLS)

 The Criminal Law Society works together with the Center for Criminal Justice to put on events throughout the year, bringing practitioners, academics, judges, and policymakers to campus.
 Events in the past two years have included a defense practitioners' series that brought John Keker, Cris Arguedas, and Matt Jacobs to campus, a juvenile justice panel, a panel on progressives in prosecution, a prison reform panel, a gang violence panel that included police officers and prosecutors, and a workshop on sex crimes.

-For more information contact the 2013-2014 leadership:
+For more information, please contact the 2015-2016 leadership:

 Peter Davis, Co-President

 Sean McGuire, Outreach Chair

 Danny Kane, 3L Representative

 Grace Kouba, 3L Representative